Jason Day's Success and Achievements in Timeline

 In February 2014, Jason Day won his first World Golf Championship event, the WGC-Accenture Match Play Championship.
 The win lifted Day to fourth in the world rankings.

-In February 2015, Day won his third PGA Tour event, the Farmers Insurance Open, after prevailing in a four-way playoff.
+In February 2015, Jason Day won the Farmers Insurance Open after prevailing in a four-way playoff.
 The victory lifted Day back to fourth in the Official World Golf Ranking.

-On September 20, 2015, Jason Day gained the world number 1 ranking for the first time as a result of the BMW Championship win.
+In September 2015, Jason Day gained the world number 1 ranking for the first time after wins in The Barclays and the BMW Championship, two of the first three events in the FedEx Cup playoffs.

 2015: Breakout Season

-In 2015, Jason Day had a breakout season, winning five events including the PGA Championship, a major championship, while ascending to #1 in the world.
+In 2015, Jason Day had a breakout season, winning five events, including the PGA Championship, a major championship.
+During 2015, he also ascended to the number one position in the world golf rankings.

-2015: Wins the RBC Canadian Open and PGA Championship
+2015: RBC Canadian Open and PGA Championship wins

-In 2015, Jason Day won the RBC Canadian Open and the PGA Championship.
-At the PGA Championship, Jason Day also set a new record that week becoming the first player in history to finish at 20-under-par in a major.
+In 2015, Jason Day won the RBC Canadian Open, his second tour victory of the season.
+Jason Day won the 2015 PGA Championship, setting a new record becoming the first player in history to finish at 20-under-par in a major.

-In 2016, Day maintained exemplary play, winning three tournaments including The Players Championship and preserving his #1 ranking.
+In 2016, Day continued his success, winning three tournaments, including The Players Championship.
+During 2016 he also preserved his number one ranking.

 October 2019: Day Wins The Challenge: Japan Skins

-On 21 October 2019, Jason Day won The Challenge: Japan Skins, defeating Tiger Woods, Rory McIlroy, and Hideki Matsuyama.
+On 21 October 2019, Jason Day won The Challenge: Japan Skins, triumphing over notable players Tiger Woods, Rory McIlroy, and Hideki Matsuyama.

-In May 2023, Jason Day won the AT&T Byron Nelson by one shot, marking his first victory in five years.
-He also finished runner-up at the 2023 Open Championship, completing the "runner-up grand slam".
+In May 2023, Day secured victory at the AT&T Byron Nelson by a single shot, marking his first win in five years.
+He also achieved a runner-up finish at the 2023 Open Championship, thus completing the "runner-up grand slam" by finishing as runner-up in every major championship.

 2023: Comeback Year

-In 2023, Jason Day had a comeback year, winning the AT&T Byron Nelson, the site of his first win, and returning to the world's top 20.
+In 2023, Jason Day recorded a comeback year, winning the AT&T Byron Nelson, the site of his first win, and returned to the world's top 20.